Sector Development Archives - ISO-BEA

 • Encourage environmental responsibility and sustainable production practices in development, production and distribution of their projects.

-The ISO Internal Assessment process will consist of two (2) Program Managers and two (2) members of the funding team to ensure that the applicant has met eligibility requirements and has completed their application with required supporting documentation.
+Applications that pass the administrative review will move forward to the internal assessment stage where the Program Manager and two (2) members of ISO Staff will review applications.
 The applications will be scored based on ISO assessment criteria and will be either recommended or not recommended for funding.
-The Program Manager will make the final recommendations to the Director of Funding based on the team’s internal assessment, program priorities and budget, and will receive final approval from the CEO.
+The Program Manager will make the recommendations based on the team’s internal assessment, program priorities and budget, to the Director of Funding Programs and CEO for approval.

 ISO staff will internally assess each application in line with the program focus and the assessment criteria as follows: